 This dashboard visualizes networks of health care providers in the United States alongside their excess readmission rates for six clinical metrics.
 I pitched the initial concepts, charts, and prototypes through an iterative process with researchers and subject matter experts.
 I also implemented aspects of the design as member of the development team.

-Rural Health Potentially Avoidable Utilization
+Rural Health Dashboard

 Mathematica Policy Research